Ditton, Kent: History

 There was another estate (manor) in the parish at that time called Sifletone, which also belonged to the Bishop of Baieux (Bayeux), and was entered into the Domesday Book: "Vitalis holds of the bishop (of Baieux) Sifletone.
 It was taxed at three yokes.
 The arable land is one carucate.
 In demesne, there is one carucate and a half, and six villeins, with one borderer, having half a carucate.
 There are six servants, and one mill of 10s.
 There are ten acres of meadow and thirty acres of pasture.
 In the time of the Confessor, it was worth 40 shillings when he received it four pounds, now 100 shillings.
 In the time of king Edward the Confessor, two men, Leuuin and Uluuin, held this land in coparcenary, and could turn themselves over with this land to whomever they would."

 Thus there were three manors within the parish; Ditton Manor, with the appendant Brampton Manor, and Sifletone, all of which were owned by the Bishop of Bayeux at this time.
 The Bishop of Bayeaux was Odo, Earl of Kent, half brother of William the Conqueror.
 In 1082, after it was discovered that Odo planned a military expedition to Italy, he was imprisoned, and his estates (including Ditton, Brampton, and Sifletone) were confiscated to the Crown.
 Following this, Ditton Manor appears to have been held by the Clares, earls of Gloucester, by a family who assumed their surname from Ditton.
 Likewise, Sifletone was confiscated and went to another family who took their surname from it.

 Ditton has a ford which, along with St Peter's Ad Vincula's Church, is situated in a conservation area on the west of a large green.
 The church is dated to the 12th century with a later 14th-century tower, and the first bell of Ditton church was hung there in 1656.
 Ditton parish register has as its opening words, "The Register book of Ditton beginning Anno Dom.
 1663.
 William Jole, rector, inducted Rector of Ditton, 1st August, Anno Dom.
 1663."
 Also at the commencement, it is recorded, on 1 August 1711, that every acre of woodland in the parish of Ditton by immemorial custom pays tithe to the rector.
 In 1798 Ditton was recorded as being within the ecclesiastical jurisdiction of the Diocese of Rochester, and deanery of Malling.
 This parish, among others, was obliged to contribute to the repair of the fifth pier of Rochester bridge.
 The church was restored in 1860 by Sir George Gilbert Scott.

-The north nave window has fragments of fourteenth-century glass, and the nave has a good selection of hanging wall monuments and a benefactions board.
+The north nave window has fragments of 14th-century glass, and the nave has a good selection of hanging wall monuments and a benefactions board.
 A lead plaque on the nave wall, removed from the tower roof in 1859, has a picture of a ship from Nelson's time scratched on it.
 The mill that was recorded in the Domesday Book, Church Mill, was located close to the ford and closed down around 1912.